Cato Networks Knowledge Base

 • Floating Ranges cannot overlap with a static range.

-• The Cato Cloud does not support Graceful Restart for route withdrawal.
+• Cato does not support Graceful Restart for route withdrawal.

 • BGP route changes (including route withdrawal) that are initiated by Cato, don't generate events.